exciteproject/ULITE-ws/index.md

 We particularly welcome submissions (research paper and technical contributions like) that address the topics for underrepresented domains such as, references in languages other than English and from fields other than Computer Science.

-### Peer Review Progress and Workshop Format

-Our peer review process will be supported by Easychair.
-Each submission is assigned to 2 to 3 reviewers, preferably at least one expert in Bibliometrics and one expert in NLP or Information Extraction.
-The programme committee will consist of peer reviewers from all participating communities.
-Accepted papers are either long papers (15-minute talks) or short papers (5-minute talks).

-The workshop is planned to last half a day and will include a keynote, invited papers, paper presentations and a closing panel discussion on the needs of the different stakeholders involved in the field of reference understanding.
-The expected number of participants is approx. 40 people and we plan the event as an on-site event.
-If the pandemic situation still holds we will switch to an online format (Nunes et al., 2020).
-A typical seminar-style room with a projector for 30-50 delegates would be required.
-A/V capacities would be desirable to potentially invite speakers to give an online presentation.
-For the on-site poster session, we would require a small number of poster boards.
-The workshop would follow the general JCDL format (hybrid, in-person or online).

 ### Outcome

 Some of the expected outcomes of the workshop include: